Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	2. Totally rewrite idWrite in a more flexible but also more complcated way to fit further developing -- finished
 	3. Fix the bug that while function malfunctioned when there is no following elements -- finished
+	4. Fix the bug that new note is not editable
+		-- finished
 ---
 	## 2023.11.07		version 0.5.9 -- SOP-build